SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: Linear collisions for

 \subsection{Acknowledgments}

 We thank Alexei Belov, Alex Lubotzky and Terrence Tao for useful information about expander Cayley graphs.
 We also thank Emmanuel Breuillard for pointing out Proposition \ref{prp:exp}(1) to us, and for his permission to include it here.
-We owe special thanks to Christophe Petit, for numerous discussions about the problem studied here and the known methods, for useful advice that helped improve the presentation of this paper, and for his proposals that led to the generic linear collision search algorithm for even $q$.
+We owe special thanks to Christophe Petit, for numerous discussions about the problem studied here and the known methods, for useful advice that helped improve the presentation of this paper, and for his observation that, given the methods of \cite{PetitTowards} and \cite{Faugere}, our methods imply that, heuristically, collisions of linear length can be found for arbitrary generators of $\SL{2^n}$.
 This research was initiated when the second named author visited Simon Blackburn, Carlos Cid, and the first named author at Royal Holloway, University of London.
 This author thanks his hosts for their kind hospitality.